thermalogic/SEUIF97/README.md

 The library is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-The library is written in C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different programming languages.
+The `dll` and  `so` libraries are provided for  Windows and Linux:

-For Windows and Linux users, the convenient binary library and APIs are provided.
+* Windows32/64: `libseuif97.dll`; Linux64: `libseuif97.so`

-* The library for x86/x64: Windows32/64: `libseuif97.dll`; Linux64: `libseuif97.so`
+The binding APIs are provided for the programming languages:

-* The binding API: Python, C/C++, Microsoft Excel VBA, MATLAB, Fortran, Java, C#
+* Python, C/C++, Microsoft Excel VBA, MATLAB, Fortran, Java, C#

 **Publications:**